sneha-balamurali/fpga/introduction/setup_guide.md

 This section is adapted from the [LED Blink Tutorial by Anton Potočnik](https://redpitaya-knowledge-base.readthedocs.io/en/latest/learn_fpga/4_lessons/LedBlink.html).[^2]

 After generating your bitstream in vivado, it will generate the file to `<Path/to/repository>/tmp/led_blink/led_blink.runs/impl1/system_wrapper.bit`
+If you didn't rename the project in the `make_project.tcl`, it will look something more like `<Path/to/repository>/tmp/Calibration/Calibration.runs/impl1/system_wrapper.bit`.

 The method you use depends on which version of the Red Pitaya OS your board is running and if you're using Windows/Linux.